Earl Cochran

-Earl Cochran, Jr (born April 19, 1981) is a former American football defensive end.
-He was signed by the Green Bay Packers as an undrafted free agent in 2003.
-He played college football at Alabama State.
+Earl Cochran Jr (April 19, 1981 – October 31, 2025) was an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Alabama State Hornets and was signed by the Green Bay Packers as an undrafted free agent in 2003.
+He died October 31, 2025.

 Cochran was also a member of the Amsterdam Admirals, Minnesota Vikings, Houston Texans, and California Redwoods.

 College career

-During his senior season for the Hornets, Cochran amassed 9.5 sacks, which earned him All-SWAC honors.
+During his senior season at Alabama State University, Cochran amassed 9.5 sacks for the Hornets, which earned him All-SWAC honors.

 Professional career

 Green Bay Packers

 Despite being undrafted, Cochran signed with the Green Bay Packers in 2003.
-During the 2003 preseason Earl suffered season-ending shoulder surgery and was placed on Injured Reserve, which eventually led to his release from the Packers prior to the 2004 season.
+During the 2003 preseason Earl suffered season-ending shoulder surgery and was placed on Injured Reserve, which eventually led to his release from the Packers on July 23, 2004.

+Amsterdam Admirals (first stint)

+Cochran played in 10 games, starting two, for the Amsterdam Admirals of NFL Europe during the 2005 NFL Europe season.

 Minnesota Vikings

-Cochran spent training camp with the Minnesota Vikings in 2005 but was released prior to the regular season.
+Cochran signed with the Minnesota Vikings on June 20, 2005, but was released prior to the regular season on September 3, 2005.
 In week 7 of the 2005 season Earl was brought back as a member of the Vikings practice squad.
+He was released several days later.